kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - 4.34
   - Bugear died protecting the village.
 Now there are 5.
 Erin knows they saved everyone's life.
   - Erin feeds the goblins and lets them stay at her Inn.
 Everyone else is upset.
 Many leave.
+- 4.35 E
+  - Laken's empire is growing.
+Several villages are under his control.
+Laken keeps the roads safe.
+  - He receives messages and gifts from mildly important people.
+  - [Lady] Rie's estate is about to be overrun by hundreds of goblins.
+Laken saves them.
+They kneel to him.
+- 4.36 O
+  -

 ## Volume 1